btf-org/flank-docs/docs/results.md

 **Eliminating tools, meetings, and messages.**

-At a 350-person startup, the communication overhead is real.
-With this company (marketplace, with warehouse) every little feature required a meeting between a PM, a designer, a React Developer, a Database Engineer, and an API engineer.
+At a 350-person marketplace (with a warehouse), every little feature required a meeting between a PM, a designer, a React Developer, a Database Engineer, and an API engineer.
 Also, their Database Engineers were swamped with urgent requests from the Operations team.

 With Flank, they ship like they're a small startup again.
 Their Database Engineer can deliver reusable tools as quickly as he can service ad-hoc requests.
 He can schedule jobs and set up alerts without any Azure help.
 And he can iterate with users directly, without a PM having to intermediate.